proplot-dev/proplot/docs/why.rst

 :ref:`Shared and spanning labels` and :ref:`Figure and colorbar legends`.

 * By default, axis tick labels and axis labels are *shared* between subplots in the same `~matplotlib.gridspec.GridSpec` row or column.
 This is controlled by the new `sharex`, `sharey`, `spanx`, and `spany` `~proplot.subplots.subplots` keyword args.
-* The new `~proplot.subplots.Figure` `~proplot.subplots.Figure.colorbar` and `~proplot.subplots.Figure.legend` methods make it much easier to draw colorbars and legends intended to reference more than one subplot.
-See :ref:`Outer colorbars and legends` for more info.
+* The new `~proplot.subplots.Figure` `~proplot.subplots.Figure.colorbar` and `~proplot.subplots.Figure.legend` methods make it easy to draw colorbars and legends intended to reference more than one subplot.
+See the next section for details.

 Outer colorbars and legends
 ===========================